 If you’re in a buyer’s market, and you know the seller’s a little desperate to get the place sold, making a lowball offer can make sense.
 If you’re in a seller’s market or face a lot of competition, it’s almost never advisable.

-Regardless, before making a lowball offer, it’s important to review some basics: Negotiating a lowball offer can be treacherous, and there are right and wrong ways to handle it.
+Regardless, before making a lowball offer, it’s important to review some basics for how to deal with lowball offers: Negotiating a lowball offer can be treacherous, and there are right and wrong ways to handle it.
 Even in a buyer’s market, an extreme lowball offer can insult your seller, and may result in the deal being taken off the table altogether.

 So what should buyers know about making a good lowball offer?
 Here are some tips from the SOLD.com team.